HR Milner Generating Station

 Milner 1

-The original HR Milner Generating Station (“Milner 1” or “M1”), located near Grande Cache, Alberta, is a 150 MW dual fuel steam turbine generator capable of burning both natural gas and coal.
+The original HR Milner Generating Station (“Milner 1” or “M1”), located near Grande Cache, Alberta, was a 150 MW dual fuel boiler and steam turbine generator unit capable of burning both natural gas and coal.
+The M1 steam turbine generator has been re-purposed for use as part of the 300 MW CCGT M2 facility.